Blank Park Zoo: Jaama Kwa: Connection to Africa

 Opened in spring 2013 at a cost of $4.1 million, the zoo welcomed its new expansion of the existing African Boardwalk on the east side of the park.
 The expansion brought multiple new species to the zoo, including a pair of the Eastern black rhinoceros, common eland, common ostrich, kori bustard, blue wildebeest, African spurred tortoise, an okapi, nyala, and two red river hogs.

-Prior to the expansion, the zoo held a smaller collection of African species, including Reticulated giraffe, Hartmann's mountain zebra, addax, rhim gazelle, grey crowned cranes, and helmeted guineafowl.
+Prior to the expansion, the zoo held a smaller collection of African species, including reticulated giraffe, Hartmann's mountain zebra, addax, rhim gazelle, grey crowned cranes, and helmeted guineafowl.
 All still reside at the zoo on the renovated boardwalk adjacent to the newly constructed area.

 After coming to the zoo in 2012 based on a Species Survival Plan (SSP) recommendation, the zoo's eastern black rhinos Ayana and Kiano welcomed their first calf, female Tumani in 2016.
 In 2019, a second rhino birth was announced from the same pair.
 A name contest was conducted by the public with the calf officially being named Kamara in the months following.

+The Marjorie A. Foster Lion Conservation Center is set to open in this area in the Summer of 2026.